Mission Statement:

 Use of Energy

 Our electricity is provided by Energia, which is mainly sustainably sourced.
-We are achieving savings in electricity by the following:
+In addition to this, we are trying to save electricity by

-• Low-energy bulbs and solar lighting together with sensors
+• Low energy bulbs and lighting together with sensors

 • No heating is used in the facilities